-- 1. liquidity risk, - 2. market risk, including: - a. interest rate risk (in the banking book and the trading book); - b. currency risk (primarily in the trading book; the banking book's currency risk is transferred to the trading book).
+- 1. liquidity risk, - 2. market risk, including: - a. interest rate risk (in the banking book and the trading book), - b. currency risk (mainly in the trading book; currency risk from the banking book is transferred to the trading book), - c. other risks (general and specific risk of equity instruments, commodities risk and position risk in collective investment undertakings).